MaterializeInc/materialize/doc/developer/platform/formalism.md

 changes have been forgotten or were never recorded, some information has yet to arrive, and its future is unwritten.
 A *partial time-varying collection* (pTVC) is a partial representation of a corresponding TVC which is accurate for some range of times.
-We model this as a map of times to collection versions plus two
-frontiers: *since* and *upper*.
+We model this as a timeline, a function of times to collection versions, and two frontiers: *since* and *upper*: `ptvc = [timeline, collection-versions, since, upper]`.

 Informally, the `since` frontier tells us which versions have been lost to the past, and the `upper` frontier tells us which versions have yet to be learned.